minhquanvus1/Products-Gallery/Backend/products-gallery/Backend_README.md

 - The Backend app is built with Java Spring Boot

+- For the Product data, the app uses the `dummyjson` API, here is the link: https://dummyjson.com/docs/products

 - The Backend techstack also includes: PayPal SDK, Lombok, Spring Profiles, and Docker

 ## Getting Started